-I had decided to forfeit the trail and the retarded map and just hike the beach the rest of the way.
+I had decided to forfeit the trail and the stupid map and just hike the beach the rest of the way.
 I didn’t feel like dealing with mosquitoes or wading through wet foliage the whole way through the woods, plus the beach is an infallible way to get to the docks.
 The halfway point would be Vessel Point, and I had about two miles to hike today.
-Which is good because I fully intended to go very slowly, haha.
+Which is good because I fully intended to go very slowly, ha.
 For some reason I was very sore in my hips and back and feet and…well everything.
-I had a heavy pack, and had hiked a long way yesterday—11 miles in all, and it seemed like something, perhaps the height of the hip strap, was out of adjustment on my pack.
+Although I'd only hiked 11 miles yesterday I had a heavy pack, and it seemed like something on it, perhaps the height of the hip strap, was out of adjustment.

 As I trudged the pathless beach in the downpour, I stopped often; about every couple hundred yards to just stand still and rest.
 Not because I was that beat, but because I wanted to savor the last bit of this voyage.
 When I arrived back in the “Village,” I was the only person about.
 Place was deserted.
 Obviously I was very early, so I meandered around in the cold, wet, windy morning.
 In front of the rangers’ houses, I saw this windlass, no doubt a remnant of the old lifesaving station:

-Note the four ruined concrete footings in the background.
+Note the four ruined concrete footings in the background as well.